iooe/tickets_search/README.md

 |   +-- Core.clj
 |   +-- Entities.clj
 ```
-The core of the program, all calculations are made in this part of the code base.
+The core of the product, all calculations are made in this part of the code base.
 The Entities file is a set of structures that are used to transfer data between the adapter and the core.

 ```
 .
 +-- _Adapters
 |   +-- CsvDataAdapter
 ```
 Adapters.
-These scripts enable the user to import data from external sources into a format that can be understood by the program core.
+These scripts enable the user to import data from external sources into a format that can be understood by the product core.

 ```
 .